riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 Function multi-versioning(FMV) provides an approach to selecting the appropriate function according to the runtime environment.
 The final binary may contain all versions of the function, with the compiler generating all supported versions and the runtime selecting the appropriate one.

 This feature is triggered by `target_version/target_clones` function attribute.

+### Version Selection

+The process of selecting the appropriate function version during function multi-versioning follows these guidelines:

+1. The implementation of the selection algorithm is platform-specific.
+2. Once a version is selected, it remains in use for the entire duration of the process.
+3. Only versions whose required features are all available in the runtime environment are eligible for selection.

+The version selection process applies the following rules in order:

+1. Among the eligible versions, select the one with the highest priority.
+2. If multiple versions are equally priority, select the one that was declared first.
+3. If no other suitable versions are found, fall back to the "default" version.